Each year, November is recognized as “National Adoption Awareness Month” and it is something that is really close to my heart, as I am adopted.

-Hephzibah’s Group Homes provide a warm and nurturing environment for children who have been traumatized by abuse, neglect, multiple foster care placements or failed adoptions.
+Hephzibah Children’s Association provides a warm and nurturing environment for children who have been traumatized by abuse, neglect, multiple foster care placements or failed adoptions.
 Their family-based services renew and strengthen family bonds and their foster care services create new, loving and secure family ties.
 Hephzibah’s daycare program offers an award-winning educational experience for children in the community- regardless of their family’s ability to pay.
 For more about Hephzibah’s adoption program and how children have been connected with their Forever Families, watch this video.

-Throughout the month of November at both of my family’s Gene & Georgetti Restaurants will be celebrating National Adoption Awareness Month by donating a portion of proceeds from desserts ordered to Hephzibah.
-We also accept donations throughout the month as well!
+Throughout the month of November, my family’s restaurant in Chicago, Gene & Georgetti, will be celebrating National Adoption Awareness Month by donating a portion of proceeds from dessert sales to Hephzibah; donations will be accepted as well!

-Today, more than 114,000 children in the U.S. foster care system are available for adoption.
-These children entered foster care through no fault of their own, as victims of child abuse, neglect or abandonment and their parents legal rights have been terminated.
+- Today, more than 100,000 children in the U.S. foster care system are available for adoption.
+These children entered foster care through no fault of their own, as victims of child abuse, neglect or abandonment and their parents’ legal rights have been terminated.

 - Each year, more children enter the system than are adopted.